thingsdb/ThingsDocs/v1/content/errors/_index.md

 ## Custom errors

-The range `-127 .. -100` is reserved by ThingsDB for custom error codes although technically this range can be extended from `-127` up to `-64`.
+The range `-127 .. -100` is attended to be used for custom error codes.
 See [err(..)](../collection-api/err) and [alt_raise(..)](../collection-api/err) for more information on how to use custom error codes.